How to Set up a Perfect Python Project

 -

-formats Python code according to the patterns used byruff
+make formatformats Python code according to the patterns used byruffandblue. -

 We can use these same commands in version control hooks and in the continuous integration configuration.